Learning-augmented count-min sketches via Bayesian nonparametrics: CMS for range queries under DP priors

-Following the ``direct" proof-method for $s\geq1$, we start by expressing the posterior distribution of $(f_{X_{m+1}},f_{X_{m+2}})$ given $C_{n,h_{n}(X_{m+1})}$ and $C_{n,h_{n}(X_{m+2})}$ as a ratio of two probabilities, and then we deal with the numerator and denominator.
+\begin{proof} Following the ``Bayesian" proof for $s\geq1$, we start by expressing the posterior distribution of $(f_{X_{m+1}},f_{X_{m+2}})$ given $C_{n,h_{n}(X_{m+1})}$ and $C_{n,h_{n}(X_{m+2})}$ as a ratio of two probabilities, and then we deal with the numerator and denominator.
 That is, we write the following expression

 Observe that the denominator of the posterior distribution \eqref{object_range} reduces to \eqref{Den2}.
 Then, by using the finite-dimensional projective property of the DP, we can write the following expressions